 With much of the property preserved, Les Charmettes is a beautiful country home along with a large garden featuring many medicinal plant species.
 Entry to the museum is free.

 Pair them with some classic French wines from Savoy, as well as its famous sausages at one of the many savoyard restaurants around town to get the full Chambéry experience.
+You can read more about Alpine foods and drinks here.

 How to get to Chambéry?